 (Check out The 9 Worst Mission Statements of All Time if you aren't convinced.)

 And, yet, some mission statements surprise, delight, inspire and transform.
 They provide purpose.
 They guide and help unify organizations.
 They go hand-in-hand with the corporate culture.
-They also help guide a company's content strategy and business blogging.
+They also help guide a company's inbound marketing content strategy and business blogging.

 I hadn't really thought much about mission statements until I read the first chapter of Denise Lee Yohn's book What Great Brands Do (see What Great Brands Do By Denise Lee Yohn).